 1991: Genesis released “I Can’t Dance,” the second single from their fourteenth studio album, We Can’t Dance.

-2009: Burton Cummings of the Guess Who and Neil Young were among those on the list of new appointments to become Officers of the Order of Canada, one of the country’s highest civilian honors which recognizes individuals for a lifetime of outstanding achievement, dedication to community, and service to the nation.
+2009: Burton Cummings of the Guess Who and Neil Young were among those on the list of new appointments to receive Officers of the Order of Canada, one of the country’s highest civilian honors which recognizes individuals for a lifetime of outstanding achievement, dedication to community, and service to the nation.

 Bo Diddley, influential singer, guitarist, songwriter, and music producer, was born Ellas Otha Bates in McComb, MS in 1928.

 Skeeter Davis, singer and first solo female country vocalist to achieve major stardom, was born Mary Frances Penick in Dry Ridge, KY in 1931.